-My homemade recipe for kit kat crunch bars.
+My recipe for homemade kit kat.
 Made with easy, healthy and simple ingredients.
 No bake, 5 ingredients, Gluten Free, Vegan, Dairy Free, Refined Sugar Free.

 The original no bake chocolate peanut butter crunch bar recipe has set off a trend and it ain’t stopping.
 The first was the paleo version of it and now?
 I merged two popular candy bars in one to create the ultimate no bake treat to satisfy any sweet tooth!